456 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the study team or your healthcare provider.

-What data supports the effectiveness of the treatment RESET for COVID-19 related stress?
+What evidence suggests that the RESET intervention could be effective for COVID-19 related stress?

 This trial is for African American older adults over 50 in Detroit who are experiencing depression, anxiety, fatigue, loneliness, stress or chronic pain.
 Participants must have a phone and be comfortable speaking English.
 Those with severe acute illness, planned major surgery soon, cognitive impairments like dementia or conditions that affect study cooperation are excluded.